jayalmaraz/jay-almaraz.github.io/docs/managers/admin-console.md

 ## Incident Reporting
 {: .fs-10 }

 Having a good safety culture is crucial.
-Campfire aims to provide a platform for detailed incident reporting through configureable incident severities and categories.
+Volaby aims to provide a platform for detailed incident reporting through configureable incident severities and categories.
 These settings are reflected on the Incident Report, and can be customised to fit your style of operations.

 ### Incident Severities